directus/directus/docs/extensions/installing-extensions.md

 ## Installing through NPM

 Package extensions are essentially npm packages that can be installed from the npm registry.
-Before you begin, ensure you have a [selfhosted instance of Directus](/self-hosted/quickstart) via Docker installed on your system.
+Before you begin, ensure you have a [self-hosted instance of Directus](/self-hosted/quickstart) via Docker installed on your system.

 **1. Modify docker-compose.yml**